chadkluck/npm-chadkluck-cache-data/README.md

 }
 ```

-Before calling `Config.init()` you can set the log level using `DebugAndLob.setLogLevel()`.
+Before calling `Config.init()` you can set the log level using `DebugAndLog.setLogLevel()`.
 If you set the log level after calling `Config.init()` OR after calling any `DebugAndLog` function, you will get an error.
 That is because a default log level has already been set and we will not allow the changing of the log level after a script has begun.

 There are six (6) logging functions.